lcsirmaz/entropy-rules/rules/DESCRIPTION.md

 New entropy inequalities by rules
 =================================

-A *rule*, as defined in [Dougherty et al](http://arxiv.org/pdf/1104.3602v1), is a collection of vector pairs, each vector has 11 coordinates and members of a pair is separated by a `<=` sign.
-Their Rule [1] from page 20 can be rephrased by the following set of vector pairs:
+A *single rule*, as defined in [Dougherty et al](http://arxiv.org/pdf/1104.3602v1), is a collection of vector pairs; each vector has 11 coordinates and members of a pair are separated by a `<=` sign.
+For example, Rule [1] from page 20 of the cited paper can be rephrased by the following set of vector pairs:

     [1,0,0,0,0,0,0,0,0,0,0] <= [1,1,1,0,0,0,0,0,0,0,0]
     [0,1,0,0,0,0,0,0,0,0,0] <= [0,1,0,0,0,0,0,0,0,0,0]